Is Mila Kunis Pregnant? Find Out If She Will Bring Home Another Baby In 2017

 — Hawtcelebs (@Hawtcelebs) March 13, 2017

 Mila admitted that with Dimitri, she often forgot that she was pregnant.
-She explained that chasing after Wyatt all day; she didn’t have the free time to think about her developing baby until he arrived in November.
+She explained that with chasing after Wyatt all day, she didn’t have the free time to think about her developing baby until he arrived in November.

 “For the first one, I could tell you precisely what she was developing, what stage it was.
-The second one, I’m running after a toddler or working, so I’m like, ‘Oh, that’s right: I’m pregnant.”
+The second one, I’m running after a toddler or working, so I’m like, ‘Oh, that’s right: I’m pregnant.'”

 According to Us Weekly, Kunis was planning her third baby before her second baby came last year.
 She explained that she and Ashton feel that when their family is complete, they will know.
 Until they feel like their family is complete, they will continue to expand their family.